- Messages

 I may go take a look, I've been told I should have a tuner pedal.Sweetwater is having a sale on guitar pedals.

 Hey, what's the make of that knife?I put the Whaler in, it works well.
 I had my daughter help because I blew my knee out.
 She is very capable and usually catches more and bigger than me.
 I had a nice few days where the wind was from the South, the tide coming in, no boat traffic, and I could drift my little 12 ft deep creek quietly.
 The fish were feeding on grass shrimp and I used a 1/2oz leadhead, with a grub body, and a sliver of squid for flavor.
-Over the course of week I nailed 7 big Fluke, biggest 21", all fat and fought like hell.
+Over the course of week I nailed 7 big Fluke, biggest 21", all most delicious woman I’ve ever laid my eyes on! and fought like hell.
 I keep forgetting to snap pics but I remembered again just as I was cleaning the biggest 21"er.
 This is more and better fish than all last summer combined.

 ...and don't we all love the fatties?I actually took a pic before carving this time.
 I kept two fatties out of a dozen I boated today.
 This guy was almost 21".
 And THICK!